sergio-sastre/AndroidUiTestingUtils/README.md

 ```

 ### Pre 1.1.2
-You also need to add the following permission and activities to your `debug/manifest` if not using version 1.1.2 or higher
+You also need to add the following permission to your `debug/manifest` if not using version 1.1.2 or higher
 ```xml
 <!-- Required to change the Locale via LocaleTestRule (required for snapshot testing Activities only) -->
 <uses-permission